 Blind Ad Networks play a very important role in the industry and you’ve likely come across them in the past.

-Blind ad networks let you choose specific characteristics of the audience that you’d like to target, but they don’t let you see what sites on which the ads themselves will appear.
+Blind ad networks let you choose specific characteristics of the audience that you’d like to target, but they don’t let you see the actual sites on which the ads will appear.

-If you are buying ad space with a blind Ad Network then you cannot pick the site nor see which sites are displaying your ad after the fact.
+If you are buying ad space with a blind Ad Network then you cannot pick the sites nor see which sites are displaying your ad.
 However, you can often see numeric codes for each site (subID) so you can whitelist and blacklist sites within a given Ad Network, even if you don’t know the real site address.